-If you choose an Individual Client Account we are required to pass all excess margin on to a CCP.
+If you choose an Individual Client Account we are required to pass all excess margin on to a CCP, The details of this will be set out in the client clearing agreement between you and us.
 If you provide us with assets which are not related to your individually segregated clearing activities at a particular CCP and such assets are not dedicated to cover your current positions with that CCP, then we do not need to post such assets on to that CCP.
 Also, if the excess margin you provide to us is not in the form of assets which are eligible to be posted to the CCP (in accordance with the CCP's rules), unless we agree otherwise, we have no obligation to transform such assets into assets that would be eligible to be posted to the CCP.
 The details of this will be set out in the client clearing agreement between you and us.